solo-io/gloo/projects/gloo/pkg/plugins/aws/ec2/README.md

 # Potential features, as needed
 ## Discover upstreams
 - The user currently specifies the upstream.
-- Alternatively, the user could just provide credentials, and allow Gloo to discover the specs by inspection of the tags.
+- Alternatively, the user could just provide credentials, and allow Gloo Edge to discover the specs by inspection of the tags.
 ## Port selection from tag
 - Currently, the port is specified on the upstream spec.
 - It might be useful to allow the user to define the port through a resource tag